ansible-network/network.reports/README.md

 ```
 Resulting Report:

 The generated HTML report will contain sections or tables summarizing the gathered information (interfaces, L2 interfaces) for both ios_router and nxos_switch.
-You will be able to see the data from all targeted devices consolidated within that single report file, often allowing filtering or sorting by hostname, making it easy to compare configurations or states across your network.
+We will be able to see the data from all targeted devices consolidated within that single report file.

 ## Testing